aakanksha1dutta/real.time.sentiment.analysis/README.md

-# Real Time Twiiter Sentimet Analysis
+# Real Time Twiiter Sentiment Analysis

-Real Time Twitter Sentiment Analysis is a data analysis project using real time streaming tweets.
-This project explores  is used as a way to prepare the data ready for analysis while exploring the data along the way and creating key charts for easy visualization.
+Real Time Twitter Sentiment Analysis is a data analysis project using real time streaming tweets using data transformation and inference at scale.
+This project tracts the sentiment of a tweet using a pretrained transformer and creates bronze, silver and gold standard datasets needed for further analysis.

-This project leverages Apache Spark and the Delta Lake architecture of Databricks to build an Raw to Gold standard data ETL pipeline, with key visualizations along the way.
+This project heavily relies on Exploratory Data Analysis, Data Visualizaton and Data Transformation built run on top of Spark Clusters.
+This project uses a  Delta Lake (Data Lake) architecture of Databricks.